tisannai/tiide/README.md

     (setq tiide-c-eldoc-include-base "`pkg-config gtk+-2.0 --cflags` -I./ -I../")

-The base is extended by Project specific "-I" entries.
-This ensures that all function prototypes are found by "c-eldoc".
+The base is augmented with Project specific "-I" entries.
+This ensures that all function prototypes are found by "c-eldoc" within the Project.

 Tiide library by Tero Isannainen, (c) Copyright 2017.